taitulism/ajax-servant/docs/events.md

 ####optionalContext
 **type:** any
-The context of the `this` keyword to run the following callback with.
+The context of the `this` keyword to call the following callback with.
 You can set the same context for all of the servant's callbacks ([see config docs](./init.md#ctx)).
 Use `optionalContext` to run the following callback with a specific context.

 ####callback